-Falcon Energy Solution
+Falcon Renewable Energy Solutions

 The Dubai Frame stands as a striking, rectangular picture frame-shaped structure towering 150 meters (492 ft) above Dubai’s Zabeel Park, with a horizontal span of 105 meters (344 ft).
 Since its opening in 2018, it has drawn in over a million visitors worldwide, offering breathtaking vistas of the city’s rich history and vibrant present.
 Today, this iconic skyscraper ranks among the world’s most sought-after tourist destinations.
 This structure was installed with gold-colored PV glass for the rainscreen cladding system.